 Another way to get unstuck and move on is by building your network.
 Build a network of people who can advise you and help you in various ways through their expertise.

-Surround you with friends, family members and colleagues who have experience in getting unstuck, who can give you advice, encourage you and motivate you.
+Surround yourself with friends, family members, and colleagues who have experience getting unstuck and can give advice, encourage, and motivate you.

 You can take action and move on.
-If you’re constantly feeling like you are stuck in work, in relationship, with your goals or in any other area, stop what you are doing and think.
+If you constantly feel like you are stuck at work, in a relationship, with your goals, or any other area, stop what you are doing and think.

 Find what you are doing wrong.
 You certainly need a change in perspective, and taking a break from it all is the right thing to do.

 Depending on the issue and the situation, a break can be for a few minutes, an hour, a day, or even a few days.
 Getting away from your problem allows you to see things from a fresh point of view.

 Taking a break is a great way to unclutter your mind, unplug from the situation, and get some perspective on the situation as a whole.